The Art and Practice of Data Science Pipelines: A Comprehensive Study of Data Science Pipelines In Theory, In-The-Small, and In-The-Large: DS Pipeline in-the-Small

 We observed that no notebooks specify these stages: \textit{storage, interpretation, communication,} and \textit{deployment}.
 These DS programs are not production-scale projects.
 Therefore, they do not include the post-processing stages in the pipeline.
 The most common stages are \textit{modeling} (79\%), \textit{data preparation} (62\%), \textit{data acquisition} (53\%), and \textit{feature engineering}(35\%), which is aligned with the finding of DS pipeline in theory.
-In addition, we have these stages which are not present in DS pipeline in theory: \textit{library loading, exploratory data analysis (EDA), visualization}.
-Among them \textit{EDA} has been used most of the times, i.e., 43\% of the pipelines.
-Furthermore, \textit{EDA} covered the most part of those pipeline.
-Before going to the modeling and successive stages, a lot of effort is given on understanding the data, compute feature importance, and visualize the patterns, which help to build effective models quickly in the later stages \cite{ashmore2019assuring}.
+In addition, we found these stages which are not present in theory: \textit{library loading, exploratory data analysis (EDA), visualization}.
+Among them \textit{EDA} has been used most of the times (43\%) and covered the most part of those pipeline.
+Before going to the modeling and successive stages, a lot of effort is given on understanding the data, compute feature importance, and visualize the patterns, which help to build models quickly in later stages \cite{ashmore2019assuring}.

 Furthermore, some notebooks present \textit{library loading} as separate stage.
 We observed that choosing appropriate library/framework and setting up the environment is an important step while developing pipeline in-the-small.
 We also found that data visualization is an recurring stage mentioned by the developers.
 Visualization can be done for EDA or feature engineering (before modeling), or for evaluation (after modeling).
 Based on these observations we updated the representative pipeline in-the-small in \fignref{pipeline-updated}.
 The high-level pipeline provides an overall representation of the system, which can be leveraged to design software process.
 It would be beneficial for the developers to close the gap between the low-level and the high-level pipeline by identifying the tangled stages.